nicolas-logo/alto-crypto-coins/README.md

 - Debounce to auto-search for coins when stop writing using Lodash library.
 - Tests using React Testing Library.
 - Mapping API object to local object.
-- Folder structure prepared for expantion (clientsApi, constants, components, pages, assets)
+- Folder structure prepared for expansion (clientsApi, constants, components, pages, assets)
 - Use of constant file for urls prepared for easily adding new ones
-- Array and object desctructuring
+- Array and object destructuring
-- Impelemtation of ES2020 syntax like '?.' for preventing from undefined related errors
+- Implementation of ES2020 syntax like '?.' for preventing from undefined related errors
 - Use of dependency on Coin page's useEffect of searchText to reload coin information in case of surfing on same page with different parameters (switching between BTC and ETH pages)
 - Routing to navigate to different pages
 - Showing trending coins for default on Home page